-[Claimant's sister] engages in tantrum behaviors and verbal protest.
+[Claimant] displays problem behavior such as self injurious behavior which includes hitting face with closed and open hand when presented with non-preferred tasks.
+[Claimant] engages in tantrum behaviors and verbal protest.
 Tantrum includes screaming above normal volume accompanied with "No" or "Why [sic] I have to do that."
 Yelling at high pitch tone with no words and crying for over five minutes during tantrum episodes.

-8. From October 2016 through July 2017, claimant's sister also received services from Uplift Family Services (formerly EMQ Families First).
-IRC agreed to provide those services after claimant's sister suffered a mental health crisis that appeared to have been triggered by her diabetes diagnosis.
-Corey Thompson, M.A., an Uplift associate professional clinical counselor, wrote an undated letter in which he stated the following about those services:9
+10. From October 2016 through July 2017, claimant also received services from Uplift Family Services (formerly EMQ Families First).
+IRC agreed to provide those services after claimant suffered a mental health crisis that appeared to have been triggered by her diabetes diagnosis.
+Corey Thompson, M.A., an Uplift associate professional clinical counselor, wrote an undated letter in which he stated the following about those services:

 The Uplift Family Services team worked with [claimant's mother] to create a functional schedule that attended to the individual needs of her children, allowed [claimant's mother] to spend quality one-on-one time with each child, and set aside some much needed time for self-care.
-Scheduling activities proved difficult due to the many needs of each child, as the children craved [claimant's mother's] attention and would often seek her out when she was attending to another child was able to manage schedules for each child to include adequate time for mother's self-care. . . .
+Scheduling activities proved difficult due to the many needs of each child, as the children craved [claimant's mother's] attention and would often seek her out when she was attending to another child

-From my observation, the family functioned best when the children had structured activities where [claimant's mother]
+From my observation, the family functioned best when the children had structured activities where [claimant's mother] was able to manage schedules for each child to include adequate time for mother's self-care. . . .